-In our Must Do Neighborhood series, we take a look at Houston’s vast array of neighborhoods.
+In our series of Must Do Things Around Greater Houston, we take a look at Houston’s vast array of neighborhoods.
 In this special island-edition of our series we bring you five fun, tasty, and enticing reasons you should give Galveston a visit besides the beach.

 Just about an hour from Houston, Galveston Island harbors 32 miles of beaches, so you most definitely can (and should) dip your toes in the sand.
 It also plays home to two major fun zones: Moody Gardens and Schlitterbahn Waterpark, both of which we hope you’ve had the chance to visit.
 But that’s not all there is to do on this Gulf Coast oasis.
 Here’s a look at five more excellent ways to get your island on besides the beach.